tula163/COMP_SCI_7098_MCI-Project/README.md

    # create virtural environment
    python -m venv venv

-   # for Windows ----- active virtural environment
+   # for Windows ----- in the GitHub Bash to active virtural environment
-   venv\Scripts\activate
+   source venv/Scripts/activate

    # for  macOS/Linux ----- active virtural environment
    source venv/bin/activate

    # install dependency
    pip install -r requirements.txt

+   # if there is an error warming no matching distribution found for tensorflow-io-gcs-filesystem==0.37.1 for Windows users, please check the version you can get by the follwoing lines, then select a applicable version number and change the version number in the file requirements.txt
+   pip index versions tensorflow-io-gcs-filesystem

    # initial database
    python manage.py migrate